Vietnam attracts over 28.5 billion USD of FDI in 2020 | Business | Vietnam+ (VietnamPlus)

 Vietnam attracts over 28.5 billion USD of FDI in 2020

-Foreign investors had poured 28.53 billion USD into the Vietnamese market as of December 20, equivalent to 75 percent of the amount in the same period last year, according to the Ministry of Planning and Investment.
+Foreign investors had poured more than 28.5 billion USD into the Vietnamese market as of December 20, equivalent to 75 percent of the amount in the same period last year.

 Many FDI firms have recovered, maintained and expanded their production, the ministry said.